Chi-ChunL/StudyStreak/README.md

 studystreak users
 ```

-## Chrome Extension
+## Browser Extension

-The Chrome extension adds browser focus tracking.
+The companion browser extension adds focus tracking.
 It can:

 - Start and stop focus sessions
 - Detect focused, distracted, and idle time